By Dena Lynn

 It doesn’t stop there – those who are unwell are not the only people who benefit from an attitude of gratitude.
 The debate continues as to whether material well-being and happiness makes a person grateful or whether it is the other way around.

-Tests were done where participants were all of the same income level, their lives were more or less the same in terms of satisfaction and happiness and their mental health was at par.
+Tests were done where participants were all of the same income levels, their lives were more or less the same in terms of satisfaction and happiness and their mental health was at par.

 What Is The Connection Between Gratitude And Well Being?